How Tendering in Construction Changes in a World of AI

 Proof: traceability to source text and defensible outputs

-Learning: feedback and outcomes linked back to what was written
+Learning: feedback linked back to what was written and what happened

 Herman B. Smith